HP MC450

 Has a dedicated smartphone app

-In summary, the HP MC450 and Magcubic HY450C share identical features in this group, with both lacking a laser light source and including a dedicated smartphone app.
+In terms of general configuration, the HP MC450 and the Magcubic HY450C are completely identical across the available specs: neither relies on a laser light source, and both offer a dedicated smartphone app.

 Projection quality: